 Wisdom teeth can sometimes emerge at an angle or get stuck and only emerge partially.
 Wisdom teeth that grow through in this way are known as impacted.

-Impacted wisdom teeth can be removed on the NHS.
-Your dentist may perform the procedure, or may refer you to a dentist with a special interest or a hospital's oral and maxillofacial unit.
+But sometimes they cause problems and can be removed on the NHS.
+Your dentist may perform the procedure, or they may refer you to a dentist with a special interest, or to a hospital's oral and maxillofacial unit.

 You'll usually have to pay a charge for wisdom tooth removal.
-If you're referred to a hospital for NHS treatment, you won't have to pay a charge.
+If you're referred to a hospital for NHS treatment, you will not have to pay a charge.

-Your dentist can also refer you for private wisdom teeth treatment if you wish.
+Your dentist can also refer you for private wisdom teeth treatment.

 You can use implants to replace just a single tooth or several teeth.